-Fort Pulaski National Monument on Cockspsur Island not far from Savannah, Georgia, is a historic point of interest for the American Civil War.
+Fort Pulaski National Monument on Cockspur Island not far from Savannah, Georgia is a historic point of interest for the American Civil War.
 Visitors with wheelchairs can explore most of the fort along with much of the surrounding property.
 On the way to the fort from the parking lot is a historic gravesite, which has been made wheelchair accessible.
 Self-Guided Tour PDF.

 - Entrance Fee: For those that have permanent limited mobility, there is no cost.

 - Parking: 2 regular and 2 van-accessible parking spots are available.

 - Visitor Center: A ramp leads to automatic doors.
 Inside are a few exhibits and the information desk with a lower section for wheelchair access.

 - The Fort: The majority of the ground level may be explored by wheelchair; the second level has a flight of stairs.
 The ground floor makes a big loop around the inner grass field.
 Most of the walkway is brick, and some sections are composed of wood.
 Ramps that lead inside the fort have been placed around the inner perimeter trail.
 A few additional ramps provide access to specific areas on the ground floor, like living quarters or canon firing holes.
 A gift shop is located on the ground floor.

 - Trails: A paved trail leads in the opposite direction of the fort from the parking lot to a woodsy area, and loops around to the Battery Hambright and John Wesly Memorial.
 The Historic North Pier overlooking the Savannah River is nearby, but it has no access modifications.
 A side trail extends from here southeast towards the Cockspur Island Lighthouse, called the Lighthouse Overlook Trail.
 This trail has had no modifications but is relatively flat and partially covered by grass, so wheelchairs with power assistance may be able to complete this one-way hike.